 Nessie does not make copies of your underlying data.
 Instead, it works to version separate lists of files associated with your dataset.
 Whether using Spark or some other tool, each mutation operation you do will add or delete one or more files from the definition of your table.
 Nessie keeps tracks of which files are related to each of your tables at every point in time and then allows you to recall those as needed.

 Scale & Performance¶

 Nessie is built for very large data warehouses.
 Nessie supports millions of tables and thousands of commits/second.
-Because Nessie builds on top of Iceberg and Delta Lake, each table can have millions of files.
+Because Nessie builds on top of Iceberg, each table can have millions of files.
 As such, Nessie can support data warehouses several magnitudes larger than the largest in the world today.
 This is possible in large part due to the separation of transaction management (Nessie) from table metadata management.

 Nessie can be deployed in multiple ways and is composed primarily of the Nessie service, which exposes a set of REST APIs and a simple browser UI.
 This service works with multiple libraries to expose Nessie’s version control capabilities to common data management technologies.

 Nessie was built as a Cloud native technology and is designed to be highly scalable, performant and resilient.
 It is built on Java and leveraging Quarkus.
 This makes Nessie work very well in Docker and FaaS environments.
 Nessie has a pluggable storage backend and comes pre-packaged with support for Amazon’s DynamoDB, Google BigTable, Apache Cassandra, ScyllaDB, PostgreSQL (incl.
-Cockroach) and local storage.
+Cockroach) and local storage using RocksDB.